So3tan/alx-system_engineering-devops/0x00-shell_basics/README.md

-the working directory to the user’s home directory
+long list of current directory